 This beautiful park has a choice of walks that can be found on a map in the car park.
 There is lots to see whatever route you choose says Dad Ken and you can spot swans, kingfishers, deer, ducks and even fish!

 Doughmore Bay is situated in Doonbeg, Co Clare.
-The beach is a mecca for surfers and even in winter you might spot the odd one or two in the water.
-The beach stretches for miles and is safe for all family members to enjoy a brisk winter walk or a slow winter stroll.
+The beach is a mecca for surfers.
+Even in winter, you can spot the odd one or two in the water.
+The beach stretches for miles and is safe for all family members to enjoy a relaxing winter stroll.

-Length & Difficulty: 4.5km Sandy surface but hard in winter so ideal for all the family.
+Length & Difficulty: 4.5km of a sandy surface making it ideal for all the family.

 #12.
 Jenkinstown Woods, Kilkenny

 Mum Tina tipped us off about the walled garden loop walk in Jenkinstown Woods in Kilkenny.
 There are other walks that you can do and all of them are marked on a map in the main car-park.
-You can expect to see many animals and interesting trees and plants along the way.
-And there are public toilets at the site too.
+You can expect to see many animals and interesting trees and plants while you walk.
+There are public toilets at the site too.

-Length & Difficulty: Walled Garden Loop Walk approx 3km.
+Length & Difficulty: The Walled Garden loop walk is approx 3km.
 The walkways are signposted and have well kept paths.

 Mum Anne asked us to mention the Phoenix Park in Dublin.
-As one of the largest urban parks in any European city it is perfect for a winter walk with the family.
-There is loads to do and see including a walk by Áras an Uachtaráin, home of our president, the People’s Gardens, the Magazine Fort, Dublin Zoo and you can spot a host of wildlife including wild deer.
-So go along and see if you can spot Rudolph on a winter family walk.
+As one of the largest urban parks in any European city, it is perfect for a winter walk with the family.

-Length & Difficulty: The Park is vast and consists of paved walkways and grassland.
-It is easy terrain for all ages.
+Length & Difficulty: The park is vast and consists of paved walkways and grassland.
+It is an easy terrain for all ages.